 The young woman who just watched out friend die is our heroine, who bears the traditional name “Girl” among the Mana fandom.
 Like Sumo, “Girl” was given a name by the American manual: Fuji.
 Being the heroine, Fuji is your most frequent companion (in fact, in Sword of Mana, you not only play with her more often than in FFA, you can play the whole game as her instead of as Sumo, Star Ocean 2-style).

 But how does a party member work in a game based on Zelda?
 Link has only had only a small handful of active partners in the course of over twenty-five years, almost all of them player-controlled, and the rest being only available in single battles like boss fights.
 Most of them were post-FFA, besides.
 Probably the most advanced, regular gameplay partner AI in the Zelda series is Phantom Zelda in Spirit Tracks, who will occasionally swat at nearby foes but will otherwise stand around gormlessly awaiting new orders.
 Suffice to say, this isn’t an easy trick to pull off.
 The Mana series is one of the few to make a partner system in a top-down game really work, allowing you to equip your partner with any of your own weapons and having them fight with you.
 But when we talk about good partners in Mana, we’re talking about Secret of Mana and Seiken Densetsu 3.
 Partners in FFA are much less capable.
 They essentially have the AI of monsters, which was not very advanced to begin with, so you’re lucky if your partners so much as attack, much less attack in the direction of an opponent.
-To make things even stranger, Fuji can’t attack at all!
+Thankfully, they can’t be attacked, but can usually attack on their own… usually.
+Fuji can’t attack at all!

 He unlocked the door at the back (the game will never again unlock a door via dialogue like this, and it’s peculiar in retrospect) and told us to take the Mattock inside and to use it to reach a man named Cibba in Wendel.
 The Mattock is a ammunition-based, 3-use item that breaks rocks, urns and rock walls that might be in your way.
 And yes, you need to use something that can break down a rock wall just to do to urns what Link does every second of his life.
 I’m kind of curious what would have happened if we wore out this first Mattock before using it properly!